natalieskupchenko/Elevator-Control-Simulation/README.md

 ### Key Features

-- **Direction-Aware Scheduling**: Requests are automatically sorted based on elevator direction
+- **Direction-Aware Scheduling**: Requests are automatically prioritized based on elevator direction
   - Ascending order when moving UP or IDLE
   - Descending order when moving DOWN
 - **Floor Call Functionality**: Users can call the elevator from any floor using up/down buttons
+- **Cabin Request Buttons**: Request specific floors from inside the elevator
-- **Interactive GUI**: Visual representation of elevator movement through the shaft
+- **Interactive GUI**: Visual representation of elevator movement through the building shaft
-- **Event Logging**: Comprehensive logging of all system events (requests, movement, arrivals)
+- **Event Logging**: Comprehensive logging of all system events with timestamps
 - **JSON Persistence**: Save and load elevator state to resume simulations
-- **Multiple Interfaces**: Both console-based and GUI implementations

 ---